Saturday, May 12, 2012

 April 28th, 2012

 I always knew Mimie wanted to be buried in the same cemetery where our twin daughters were buried.
-On many occasions when we visited our girls one of us would bring it up.
+On many occasions, when we visited our girls, one of us would bring it up.
 We both wanted to be buried near them when we did meet our maker.
 I never imagined that one of us would be buried there so soon.

 I can't begin to explain to you how to plan a funeral.
-I simply am not an expert at it.
+I am not an expert at it.

-When the twins died I had no idea what happen with regards to how their funeral arrangements were done.Through all the heavy emotions that week when the girls were lost my friend John coordinated the funeral for us.
-Through his hard work, he got the word out in the community where I swore to "serve and protect" and the neighborhood came through with support financially and emotionally.
+When the twins died, I had no idea what happened concerning how their funeral arrangements were done.
+Through all the heavy emotions that week when the girls were lost, my friend John coordinated the funeral for us.
+Through his hard work, he got the word out in the community, where I swore to "serve and protect" the neighborhood and came through with financial and emotional support.

-When people within the community found out about our loss of the twins the outpouring of support was overwhelming.
+When people within the community found out about our loss of the twins, the outpouring of support was overwhelming.
 Mimie and I paid no money out of pocket for their burial.
 It demonstrated to me that I was doing good as a cop.
-But now as a man, a husband, I am forced to bury my wife.
+But now, as a man, a husband, I am forced to bury my wife.

-When I think of burying Mimie, the mother of all my children at the same cemetery as the twins at the age of 39, it seems so unreal to me.
+When I think of burying Mimie, the mother of all my children, at the same cemetery as the twins at the age of 39, it seems so unreal to me.

 It makes me so angry.
 I wonder what did I do to deserve this, to deserve such pain over the last six years.
 Why is my wife gone?
-Her pain ended but my pain will endure long after I bury her.
-Hopefully I can honor her wishes and bury her close to the girls.
+Her pain ended, but my pain will endure long after I bury her.
+Hopefully, I can honor her wishes and bury her close to the girls.

 I think to myself, "Driving me around on a golf cart like Bob fucking Hope."
 I shake my head out of disgust as I view the map.

-After looking at the map I decided on two areas.
+After looking at the map, I decided on two areas.

-She said,"People tell me that all the time Chris and do you know what I say?"
+She said, "People tell me that all the time, Chris, and do you know what I say?"

 "I simply tell them it's closer to heaven."

-"Yes" she said as she looked at me through her dark sunglasses.
+"Yes," she said as she looked at me through her dark sunglasses.

-I have to admit I liked the way it sounded.
+I liked the way it sounded.

 We arrived in the general area of spot number two.

-Sensing we were close to it, she pointed and said," It's right around this general area" taking her left hand and making a wide swirling motion.
+Sensing we were close to it, she pointed and said," It's right around this general area," taking her left hand and making a wide swirling motion.

 I knew the turmoil and pain of losing those girls tormented Mimie.
-I was determine to do my best to make her final resting place with her daughters.
+I was determined to do my best to make her final resting place with her daughters.
 Knowing she'd rest easier being nearby also brought me a little inner peace.
 I had to make it happen regardless of money.

-My emotions were running high just after her death and I had a lot of pressure on me to figure out her burial.
+My emotions were running high just after her death, and I had a lot of pressure on me to figure out her burial.

 "Have you found a funeral home?"